 HUNTER AND LEADER

 In his youth Angulalik experienced the replacement of traditional Inuit hunting technology with firearms.
-Therefore he was an expert with the bow and arrow, and he sometimes chose to use them well after they were effectively replaced by rifles.
+He was an expert with the bow and arrow, and he sometimes chose to use them well after they were effectively replaced by rifles.
 Angulalik's skill and consistent production as a hunter was key to his emergence as a leader among the Ahiarmiut.
 He continued to provide country foods for his family and dependents after he became a trader.

 Inuit holding rifles over dead seals Angulalik in middle.
 (Northwest Territories Archives / N-1986-002: 0012)